Asianet Television Awards: Best Actress

 The Asianet Television Award for Best Female Actor has been awarded since 2005.

 Best Actor

 The Asianet Television Award for Best Male Actor has been awarded since 2005.

 Best Popular Actress

 The Asianet Television Award for Best Actress (Popular) has been awarded since 2011.

 Best Popular Actor

 The Asianet Television Award for Best Actor (Popular) has been awarded since 2008.

 Best Character Actress

 The Asianet Television Award for Best Actress (Character) has been awarded since 2005.

+Best Supporting Artist

 Best Character Actor

 The Asianet Television Award for Best Actor (Character) has been awarded since 2005.

 Best Star Pair

 The Asianet Television Award for Best Star Pair has been awarded since 2011 later discontinued and reintroduced in 2016.

 Best New Face

 The Asianet Television Award for Best New Face (Male/Female) has been awarded since 2011.

 Best Performance in a Negative Role

 The Asianet Television Award for Best Negative Role has been awarded since 2005.